-- Wait for the rat to leave the walls – This is similar to the option above, and also involves setting up a trap.
+- Wait for the rat to leave the walls – This is similar to the option above and involves setting up a trap.
 The only difference is that you set the trap up and go about your daily business.
-Rats do not stay in the walls permanently, they have to venture out to find food and water.
+Rats do not stay in the walls permanently.
+They have to venture out to find food and water.
 When they venture out of your cavity walls, they should be tempted by a trap that you have set up nearby.
 This is likely to happen after sundown when you are asleep, so check in the morning.

-There are many ways that a Rat can get in the cavity walls.
+There are many ways that a Rat can get into the cavity walls.
 The 5 above are the most common.

 The important thing is that you regularly carry out maintenance on your property to limit a rat being able to gain access in the first place.

-Every few months you should be performing a routine check on the outside of your home.
+Every few months, you should be performing a routine check outside of your home.
 Check for holes, for weak points, and anything that needs to pass from the inside of your house to the outside.
 Look at cabling and look for pipework.
 Record all rat entry points and make a checklist that you can use for each check.

 The last thing you want is a rat dying inside a cavity wall!